aws-samples/function-calling-using-amazon-bedrock-anthropic-claude-3/README.md

 }
 ```

-This can be more restricted using least privileges with the specific model id.
+>This can be more restricted using least privileges with the specific model id.

+## Usage

 To run this sample code, run `pip install -r requirements.txt` and then run the `main.py`. optionally you can add `--input` argument to overide the default user input text.

-### Walkthrough the default prompt
+### Example

 **Default prompt**: "What is the current stock price of amazon stock in pounds?

-Claude will know the Amazon Ticker is AMZN, will use the tool get the ticker value, and then will convert the source currency of the stock price to the destination currency.
+For example Anthropic Claude 3 Sonnet will know the Amazon Ticker is AMZN, will use the tool get the ticker value, and then will convert the source currency of the stock price to the destination currency.

-Each itteration of inference, when a `tool_use` is returned, the returned messages will be appended to build a conversation like for the model, due to the nature of LLM's being stateless.
+Each iteration of inference, when a `tool_use` is returned, the returned messages will be appended to build a conversation like for the model, due to the nature of LLM's being stateless.

 The final prompt, before the final answer from the Claude 3 will look similar to this: